arclabs561/ai-visual-test/docs/usage/QUEERAOKE_MIGRATION_GUIDE.md

 ## Overview

-This guide helps migrate queeraoke tests to use the new research-enhanced validation functions, temporal decision logic, and note pruning features from `ai-browser-test`.
+This guide helps migrate queeraoke tests to use the new research-enhanced validation functions, temporal decision logic, and note pruning features from `ai-visual-test`.

 ## Migration Benefits